mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to synchronize the injection of a PSK in the MLS key schedule.

-This mechanism can be used to improve security in the cases where having a full run of updates accross members is too expensive or in the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.
+This mechanism can be used to improve security in the cases where having a full run of updates across members is too expensive or in the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.

 The security level associated with the PSK injected in the key schedule SHOULD match at least the security level of the ciphersuite in use in the group.
+[[TODO: Define "security level", and what it means to match the security level of the ciphersuite used in the group.]]

-Note that, as a PSK may have a different lifetime than an update, it does not necessarily provide the same FS or PCS guarantees than a Commit message.
+Note that, as a PSK may have a different lifetime than an update, it does not necessarily provide the same FS or PCS guarantees of a Commit message.
+[[TODO: Clarify lifetime vs security level mandated above.
+E.g. if the PSK security expires before the next update (shorter PSK lifetime than update), does that constitute a weaker security level]]

 [[OPEN ISSUE: We have to decide if we want an external coordination via the application of a Handshake proposal.]]